 6. Difficulty Chewing or Swallowing

-Many older adults don't want to eat if eating has become too difficult or unpleasant.
+Many older adults avoid eating if it has become too difficult or unpleasant.

 These problems can be caused by: